SyCip Salazar Hernandez & Gatmaitan

 How is the ownership of Real Estate evidenced in your jurisdiction?

-Ownership or title to land is evidenced by an Original Certificate of Title (initial owner) or a Transfer Certificate of Title (all subsequent owners) issued by the Register of Deeds where the land is located.
-Ownership or title to buildings/ other immovable property is typically evidenced by a Tax Declaration issued by the City or Municipal Assessor of the city or municipality where the building is located.
+Ownership or title to land is evidenced by an Original Certificate of Title or OCT (initial owner) or a Transfer Certificate of Title or TCT (all subsequent owners) issued by the Register of Deeds of the place where the land is located.
+On the other hand, ownership of condominium units is evidenced by a Condominium Certificate of Title or CCT issued by the Register of Deeds of the place where the condominium project is located.
+Ownership or title to buildings/ other immovable property is typically evidenced by a Tax Declaration issued by the City or Municipal Assessor of the city or municipality where the building/ immovable is located.
+Of the

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?